qintonguav/e2e-parking-carla/README.md

 [E2E Parking: Autonomous Parking by the End-to-end Neural Network, from Images to Control Signals](https://drive.google.com/file/d/1WzA6KJq21f7XSUNrIQsTt_aw3hKns0fw/view?usp=drive_link).

 This work presents an end-to-end neural network to handle parking tasks.
-The input is the image captured by surrounding cameras, while the outputs are control signals.
+The input are the images captured by surrounding cameras, while the outputs are control signals.
 The network learns
 how to control the vehicle by imitating experienced drivers.